Public space protection orders (PSPOs)

 PSPO consultations

-The council is asking anyone who lives, works, does business, or visits the borough for their views on its proposal to renew or extend the existing dog control powers in force within the borough for another three years (until 30 June 2028).
+The council recently sought views on its proposal to renew or extend the existing dog control powers in force within the borough for another three years (until 30 June 2028).

-The council is also proposing to introduce new dog control powers, including dog exclusion provisions for enclosed sports and games facilities owned and managed by the council.
+The council also proposed to introduce new dog control powers, including dog exclusion provisions for enclosed sports and games facilities owned and managed by the council.

-Having complied with consultation and notification requirements, the council has now exercised its powers, under section 60 of the Antisocial Behaviour, Crime and Policing (2014) Act, to vary the Redcar & Cleveland public spaces protection order 2016 for a further three years – until 30 June 2025 – with the variations to exclude dogs from entering the Coatham seafront play area, Majuba Road, Redcar, in order to tackle dog fouling and other forms of irresponsible dog ownership.
+Having complied with consultation and notification requirements, the council has now exercised its powers, under sections 60 and 61 of the Antisocial Behaviour, Crime and Policing (2014) Act, to extend the Redcar & Cleveland public spaces protection order 2016 for a further three years – until 30 June 2028 – with the variation to exclude dogs from entering council-managed enclosed sports and games facilities, including MUGAs, skate parks or tennis courts, to tackle dog fouling and other forms of irresponsible dog ownership.

 You can view a summary of the consultation outcome here https://www.redcar-cleveland.gov.uk/consultations/previous-consultations